FIWARE/tutorials.NGSI-v2/docs/application-mashups.md

 ### Selecting Widgets and Operators

-Click the **Edit** button to switch the workspace to edit mode, then click on the **Find Components** button to add a widget or operator to the workspace
+Click the **Edit** button to switch the workspace to edit mode, then click on the **Find Components** button to add a widget or operator to the workspace:

 ![](https://fiware.github.io/tutorials.Application-Mashup/img/wiring-view.png)

-The components sidebar will be displayed
+The components' sidebar will be displayed.

 ### NGSI Browser Widget

-Since we require a visual component, in the components sidebar select **Widgets** and then scroll down until you find the NGSI Browser
+Since we require a visual component, in the components sidebar select **Widgets** and then scroll down until you find the NGSI Browser:

 ![](https://fiware.github.io/tutorials.Application-Mashup/img/ngsi-browser-widget.png)

-Clicking on the **+** button will add an unconfigured NGSI Browser on screen
+Clicking on the **+** button will add an unconfigured NGSI Browser on screen.

 > **Note:** the widget can be removed by clicking on the **x** at the top right of the window

 The next step is to configure the widget.
 Click on the wiring button to switch to the wiring view, and select **Widgets** from the components sidebar.
-Scrolling down to the NGSI browser shows an available widget in orange
+Scrolling down to the NGSI browser shows an available widget in orange:

 ![](https://fiware.github.io/tutorials.Application-Mashup/img/ngsi-browser-wiring.png)